 How to stop it: Expense solutions can integrate with HR systems so that managerial hierarchies can be configured into the system, and also mandate that the cost of any meal be allocated between diners.
 As a result, organisations can implement a “boss’ rule,” whereby the most senior person at a meal is required to submit the expense, in order to eliminate possible approval collusion.
 If a junior employee tries to submit the expense and allocate part of it to a manager, this will automatically be flagged.

 7. The Tell-tale Threshold Trick Scam

-Many organizations don’t require a receipt to accompany an expense under a certain threshold – often $25 or $50.
+Many organisations don’t require a receipt to accompany an expense under a certain threshold – often C$25 or C$50.
 Sneaky employees can try to exploit this loophole by submitting receipt-less expenses for just under the limit, claiming that they lost the receipt.

 How to stop it: Leading expense automation solutions contain sophisticated analytics capabilities.
 These allow finance teams to drill down into expense items and easily spot patterns and anomalies in visual dashboards.
 Finance teams can use these tools to spot trends such as receipt-less expense submissions, and then investigate these with the individuals.

 So, while your employees may think they are smarter than their approvers, they certainly aren’t smarter than a sophisticated expense management system.
 To learn more about how to take back control of your travel costs, schedule a demo with Chrome River today.

 - IDC Recognises Chrome River as a Leader in Enterprise AP Automation Solutions

 - 9 Signs it’s Time to Switch Expense Management Systems